 (2) "Commercial Bakery" means an establishment where bread and baked goods are produced.

-(b) This Rule applies in accordance with Rule .0902 of this Section to any baking oven at a commercial bakery with potential volatile organic compound (VOC) emissions of 100 tons per year or more.
+(b) 15A NCAC 02D .0902 and .0957 applies to any baking oven at a commercial bakery with potential volatile organic compound (VOC) emissions of 100 tons per year or more.
 Daily volatile organic compound emissions shall be determined according to the calculation procedures in Paragraph (d) of this Rule.

 (c) Emissions of VOC from baking ovens subject to this Rule shall be reduced by at least: